CSCfi/csc-user-guide/GETTING_STARTED.md

 - `cd`
   * Change directory: Navigate to another location in the file system.

 _does_ work without operands (it navigates to the home directory), but it is commonly used with a path as its operand.
-Assuming the current location contains a directory named, say "example", this directory could then be navigated to with `cd example/`.
+Assuming the current location contains a directory named, say "example", this directory could then be navigated to using `cd example/`.
 Some locations can even be accessed with a shortcut:

 - `.`
   * The current directory.